tsipkens/atems/README.md

 1. the curve fitting toolbox,
 2. the financial toolbox,
 3. the image toolbox,
-4. the optimization toolbox, and
+4. the optimization toolbox,
+5. the computer vision toolbox (for OCR capabilities), and
-5. the video and image blockset.
+6. the video and image blockset.

 If not already installed, these packages can be added to MATLAB via the instructions available on [MATLAB's website](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).